‘General Hospital’ Spoilers: Anna And Valentin Spar, Finn’s Issues Cause Chaos

 Is Finn about to hit rock bottom and get help or will this downward spiral continue?
 Spoilers from Soap Central detail that he will continue to scramble to keep the truth from spreading while Hayden reaches out to someone for some support.
 GH teasers indicate that it may be Curtis she connects with, perhaps hoping that he will be able to lend some insight into how to help Finn.

-Valentin and Nina are thrilled to have been awarded custody of Charlotte, but their nanny bailed on them and Nelle expressed an interest in the gig.
+Valentin and Nina are thrilled to have been awarded custody of Charlotte, but their nanny bailed on them, and Nelle expressed an interest in the gig.
 General Hospital spoilers note that during Tuesday’s show she will be considering a proposition, and GH teasers share that she’ll have to dodge some questions from Nina about why she’s no longer working for Carly.
 GH teasers share that Nelle will end up with the gig, and her insistence on staying in Port Charles will surely cause Carly to be furious.

-Viewers will see Carly connect with Bobbie and GH teasers note that they’ll be discussing the Nelle mess, and Carly will make it clear that she has very strong opinions about who is responsible for this mess.
+Viewers will see Carly connect with Bobbie, and GH teasers note that they’ll be discussing the Nelle mess, and Carly will make it clear that she has very strong opinions about who is responsible for this mess.
 As things progress this week, Nelle will bargain with someone and begin to take action, and there have been hints that Laura and Lulu will see this new nanny gig of hers as an opportunity to shake things up with Valentin and Nina’s custody of Charlotte.
 Spoilers have teased that Laura may become so obsessed with this situation that she crosses lines and causes issues in her relationship with Kevin.

 The confrontational dance between Anna and Valentin over their mysterious past continues, and General Hospital spoilers reveal that Anna will be throwing out an ultimatum at Valentin.
 Anna desperately wants to fill in the missing pieces regarding her past connection to Valentin, but it seems that he’ll continue to play hard to get and refuse to tell her what she wants.
 Valentin won’t hesitate to issue some ultimatums of his own with Anna and GH teasers reveal that she’ll soon be turning to someone unlikely for some assistance.

-Dante and Michael will be having a heart-to-heart chat during Tuesday’s show and while Michael is stinging from the chaos brought on by Nelle’s antics against Carly and Sonny, GH teasers reveal that he will tell Dante that a lot of people got hurt and he brushes off his pain in comparison to everyone else’s.
+Dante and Michael will be having a heart-to-heart chat during Tuesday’s show, and while Michael is stinging from the chaos brought on by Nelle’s antics against Carly and Sonny, GH teasers reveal that he will tell Dante that a lot of people got hurt and he brushes off his pain in comparison to everyone else’s.
 Michael’s interest in Nelle didn’t completely disappear after she was exposed, but he obviously can’t really consider moving forward in a relationship with her after all that happened with Sonny and Carly.

 As the week continues, General Hospital spoilers note that Liv will manage to cause some chaos for Griffin and soon she’ll be heading to court.
 Will Liv be put behind bars?
 GH teasers note that Tonja Walker will be wrapping up her time in the role very soon, sometime this month, but there are hints emerging that she may manage to break out of custody and go on the run, leaving the door open for a possible return down the road.